High Capacity Metro Train: Background

 Among the deficiencies of existing rolling stock noted by the NDPMR were "multi-purpose" designs intended to strike a balance between commuter rail and metro operations, and the failure of existing trains to use the entire length of metropolitan platforms.
 The NDPMR rejected double-decker trains on the basis that they would increase dwell time at crowded stations, and argued that 220 m trains, formed by operating the existing three car sets as nine car trains, would require extensive and prohibitively expensive infrastructure works, particularly in the City Loop.
 Instead, it recommended the procurement of single-level trains with a fixed number of cars, increased standing room and a length of 153 m, with the capacity for expansion to 220 m upon the opening of the Metro Tunnel.
 The NDPMR envisaged these trains with a maximum capacity of 1,100 and 1,600 passengers respectively.

 The NDPMR envisaged that these high-capacity trains would completely replace the Comeng fleet by 2032, and be used primarily on the Sunshine–Dandenong line created by the Metro Tunnel.
 Furthermore, it identified the need for the new trains to include cab signalling to reduce the headway required between trains, and for the construction of new maintenance facilities at several points on the network.

-Prior to the 2014 state election, then-Premier Denis Napthine promised an order of 25 of the proposed high-capacity trains if his incumbent Liberal-National Coalition state government was returned for a second term.
+Prior to the 2014 state election, then-Premier Denis Napthine promised an order of 25 of the proposed high-capacity trains if his incumbent Liberal–National Coalition state government was returned for a second term.
 This was part of an unsolicited proposal put forward to the government by train operator Metro Trains Melbourne, and the proposal would also involve the upgrade of the Pakenham and Cranbourne lines.
 The trains would be built by UGL Rail, who was a partial owner of Metro Trains Melbourne.

 Order and design phase

-The Coalition's proposal was criticised by the Labor opposition led by Daniel Andrews, labelling it a "con", and that 25 trains were "not enough to meet future passenger numbers".
+The Coalition's proposal was criticised by the-then Labor opposition led by Daniel Andrews, labelling it a "con", and that 25 trains were "not enough to meet future passenger numbers".
 The Coalition subsequently lost the 2014 election and the proposal did not go ahead under the new Labor state government, who instead announced a different proposal in March 2015.
 Labor's proposal would involve the purchase of 37 new trains via expressions of interest, and an expanded scope of the Pakenham and Cranbourne line upgrades.

 In June 2015, expressions of interest were requested for the 37 new trains to be delivered and maintained for the Melbourne rail network.
 In November 2015, three consortia were shortlisted to build and maintain the 37 trains: